Sandwich fillings for kids

 Our top 10 favourite sandwich fillings for kids:

-Kicking off with a classic, the club may seem like the mainstay of the sandwich world but kids can still have fun with an original.
+Kids can still have fun with a classic.
 Alternating layers of smoky bacon, crunchy veg, soft cheese and wholemeal bread form a well-balanced combination of flavours and textures.
 Cut into triangular pieces and secure with a paper-topped cocktail stick for the ultimate savoury birthday bite.

 Fillings: cream cheese and red pesto